Buffett's Apple Buy A No-Brainer

 Investing In Apple Ahead Of Repurchase Of Berkshire Hathaway Shares

 Warren Buffett knows he cannot leave Berkshire Hathaway's cash reserves idle without impacting on returns.
 At the right price, he will use that cash to buy back Berkshire Hathaway shares.
 But the average January 2017 closing share price of Apple was $119.57, giving a P/E ratio of 13.97.
 The comparable average closing share price for Berkshire Hathaway was $162.27, giving a P/E ratio of 16.63.
-It is not surprising Berkshire Hathaway did not repurchase its own shares, but purchased 72 million Apple shares in January 2017.
+It is not surprising Berkshire Hathaway did not repurchase its own shares but purchased 72 million Apple shares in January 2017.

 Berkshire's Profit To Date On those 72 Million Apple Shares Purchased In January 2017